Find Affordable College Courses

 $7,946 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Nicholls State University are $7,946 a year.
+Nicholls State University undergraduate students pay an average of $7,946 in in-state tuition and fees each year.
 After completing their degree, communication and journalism graduates from Nicholls State University carry an average student debtload of $24,229.

-Read full report on Communication & Journalism at Nicholls State University
+Full Communication & Journalism at Nicholls State University Report

 $8,289 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Southeastern Louisiana University.
-The school came in at #3 on this year’s Best Value Communication & Journalism Schools in Louisiana list.
-Southeastern is a fairly large public school located in the small city of Hammond.
+You’ll be in good company if you decide to attend Southeastern Louisiana University.
+It ranked #3 on our 2023 Best Value Communication & Journalism Schools in Louisiana list.
+Southeastern is a large public school located in the city of Hammond.

 Southeastern undergraduate students pay an average of $8,289 in in-state tuition and fees each year.
 Communication & Journalism majors at Southeastern take out an average of $22,781 in student loans while working on their egree.